finos/FDC3/docs/api-bridging/spec.md

 * Otherwise:
   * Request is sent to the bridge
   * Bridge will query each connected DA asynchronously and await a response
-    * If the response is `AppMetadata` then return it and exit (ignore every subsequent response)
+    * If the response is `AppIdentifier` then return it and exit (ignore every subsequent response)
     * If the response is `OpenError.AppNotFound` and there are pending responses, wait for the next response
     * If the response is `OpenError.AppNotFound` and there are NO pending responses, return `OpenError.AppNotFound`